 'both': 'private', # server and client

-Cache profile method cache_policy is adapted according to map from above.
+Cache profile method cache_policy is adapted according the above map.

-You create cache profile by instantiating CacheProfile and passing the following arguments:
+You create a cache profile by instantiating CacheProfile and passing in the following arguments:

 Here is an example: